 Proving the other party’s failure of duty relies on proof that the supermarket was aware of the hazard and either didn’t act or took insufficient action to prevent harm.
 This evidence typically included photos, videos, witness statements, expert medical assessments, and reports.

-Show that you have suffered an injury.
+Show that you have suffered an injury

-Prove you suffered a loss.
+Prove you suffered a financial loss

 Next, you must show that your physical and emotional damage caused you to suffer a financial loss for which you can seek compensation.